-Refers to the commission a real estate broker earns from the rental of an apartment.
-It is typical for a renter to pay the commission and the rate is about 10-15 percent of a year’s rent.
+This refers to the commission a real estate broker earns from the rental of an apartment.
+It is typical for a renter to pay the commission, and the rate is about 10-15 percent of a year’s rent.

 A fund set aside by a co-op or condo’s board to pay for monthly expenses or unexpected expenses.

 The act of rescinding a power or privilege previously authorized by the terms of an agreement.

 The number of rooms an apartment has.
 Every style of apartment has a different number of rooms.

 - Straight Studio, Full Kitchen: Two rooms.

 - One Bedroom, Living Room, Kitchen: 3 Rooms.

 - Junior-Four, Living Rooms, Kitchen, Dining Alcove: 3.5 Rooms.

 - Convertible-2, Living Rooms, Kitchen, Dining Alcove, No Wall: 3.5 Rooms.

 Building standards of use binding on the tenants and are usually established in a part of the lease.
 Consequences for violating rules and regulations are usually stipulated in a lease agreement.